dbt-labs/docs.getdbt.com/website/snippets/_dbt-package-hub-env-var.md

 - Host internal dbt packages for organizational use &mdash; Useful for sharing sensitive or proprietary data models, macros, or other items across the organization.
 - Manage custom versions of public dbt packages &mdash; Beneficial for maintaining a fork of a public package with customizations or bug fixes.
-- Operate in secure, regulated, or air-gapped environments &mdash; Useful for organizations that require strict control over the software they use.
+- Operate in secure, regulated, or air-gapped environments &mdash; Helpful for organizations that require strict control over the software they use.
 - Gain control over package updates and dependencies &mdash; Useful for organizations that need to manage dependencies and updates carefully.

 To set the `DBT_PACKAGE_HUB_URL` environment variable: